 \section{Proof of Rotation Equivariance}

-A function $\vf$ taking a 3D vector $\vx \in \R^3$ as input is rotation equivariance, if applying ant rotation matrix $\mR \in \R^{3\times 3}$ on $\vx$ leads to the same transformations of the output $\vf(\vx)$.
+A function $\vf$ taking a 3D vector $\vx \in \R^3$ as input is rotation equivariance if applying ant rotation matrix $\mR \in \R^{3\times 3}$ on $\vx$ leads to the same transformations of the output $\vf(\vx)$.
 Formally, $\vf:\R^3 \to \R^3$ is rotation equivariance by fulfilling:

-For notation consistency, we consider each row of the matrix is an individual 3D vector and use right-hand matrix multiplication here.
+For notation consistency, we consider each row of the matrix to be an individual 3D vector and use right-hand matrix multiplication here.
 When performing equivariant message passing on protein graph for node $i$ with local rotation matrix $\mO_i$, we first transform the vector representations of its neighbors from global reference to its local reference, that is, for a particular neighbor node $j$ with vector feature $\mV_j \in \R^{C \times 3}$, apply our DWNN layers $\vf$, and transform the updated features back to the global reference.
-We set only one neighbor node $u_j$ for $u_i$ for simplicity.The updated vector representation $\mV_i$ for node $i$ is
+For simplicity, we set only one neighbor node $u_j$ for $u_i$.The updated vector representation $\mV_i$ for node $i$ is

 If we apply a global rotation matrix $\mR$ to all vectors in the global frame, the local rotation matrix $\mO_i$ will be transformed to $\mO_i^{'} = \mO_i\mR$, and $\mV_j$ to be $\mV_j^{'} = \mV_j\mR$, now the output $\mV_i^{'}$ is